Raccoon-King/dws/README.md

 go test ./... -cover
 ```

+## Deployment

+For detailed deployment instructions, see the [Deployment Guide](DEPLOYMENT.md).

 ## API

 ### `POST /scan`
-Upload a document to be scanned.
+Upload a document to be scanned and receive a structured report of findings including rule descriptions.

 **Request** – `multipart/form-data`